Recruitment Process Outsourcing

-RPO is best suited for companies requiring scalable recruitment resources or lacking of centralization within their recruitment function.
+RPO is best suited for companies requiring scalable recruitment resources or centralization within their recruitment function.
 An RPO can efficiently provide expanded resources, expertise, best practices, and process consistency—all translating into cost savings and efficiency.
 By implementing a consistent process across recruitment initiatives, a company can also ensure legal compliance and aid decision-making.
 With an RPO provider in place, the client may then dedicate resources to strategic business initiatives, rather than administrative or transactional recruitment functions.

 How is an RPO different from using a staffing firm?